2019 Toyota Avalon vs Nissan Maxima

 Both the Toyota Avalon and the Nissan Maxima offer plenty of features for a non-luxury sedan, as well as offering convenience and safety.
 That said, the Toyota Avalon offers more space, better performance, and many more features at lower trim levels than the Nissan Maxima.

-See the difference for yourself by visiting Ron Hibbard Toyota to schedule your test drive of the 2018 Toyota Avalon.
-Contact us today!
+See the difference for yourself by visiting Ron Hibbard Toyota, conveniently located near Nashville, Gallatin, and Madison.
+Contact us today to schedule your test drive of the 2019 Toyota Avalon!

 1 2019 preliminary MPG estimates determined by Toyota.
 EPA estimates not available at time of posting.
 Actual mileage will vary.